 It’s probably in your pocket right now: smart assistants like Siri, Alexa and Google Assistant use NLP to understand and respond to voice commands.

-When you ask, "What’s the weather today?" the assistant processes your speech, understands the intent, retrieves the weather data, and responds with the relevant information.
+When you ask, "What’s the weather today?" an AI assistant processes your speech, understands the intent, retrieves the weather data, and responds with the relevant information.

 Many companies use NLP-powered chatbots to handle customer inquiries.
 For example, if you ask a chatbot on an e-commerce site, "Where is my order?" the bot can interpret your query, access order tracking information, and provide you with an update.